08 May How do UX and AI work together?

 User experience with AI-powered products has been on our minds lately.
 We want to share some of what we’ve learned, and what we haven’t found out yet.

 AI-powered products take many forms.
-A user experience can occur in 2D on a desktop or smartphone, but it can also take the form of a voice-based interaction or a virtual reality interface.
+A user experience can occur in 2D on a desktop or smartphone, but it can also take the form of a voice-based interaction, via virtual reality (VR) or augmented reality (AR).
 There’s a lot of UX ground to cover.

 This presents an opportunity for innovation.
 The prominence of artificial intelligence opens a new realm of possibilities for user experience and interface design.
 UX as we know it will inevitably evolve with new technology.

-Most AI products consist of simple exchanges of text or voice-based messages.
+But most market-ready AI products still consist of simple exchanges of text or voice-based messages.
 The future will (hopefully) bring improvements to this underwhelming interaction.
 In light of what’s to come, we outlined some of the essential elements of a successful UX when AI is in the picture.

 The UX of an AI product must include:

 The user should never feel misunderstood or affronted by the AI.
 A bot with a friendly and good-natured tone makes for a helpful companion and a pleasant user experience.
-It’s like talking to a good friend who knows you well.
+It should feel like talking to a good friend who knows you well.
 In addition, the user should always be able to gain something from that interaction.
-A few potential takeaways: Insights from a data visualization, alerts or tasks to complete, or a happy feeling from being entertained, completing a task, etc.
+A few potential takeaways could be insights from a data visualization, alerts or tasks to complete, or a happy feeling from being entertained, completing a task, etc.